ember-redux/ember-redux/_posts/2016-04-01-introduction.markdown

 npm install ember-redux -D
 ```

 To better understand ember-redux we first need to break down the essential concepts in redux itself.
-Because redux revolves around a central store we first need to create that using the `createStore` function.
+Because redux revolves around a central store we first need to create it using the `createStore` function.

 ```js
 import Redux from 'npm:redux';